During my studies, jobs and spare time, I wrote or contributed to many open-source projects. This page gathers the highlights.

 OCaml was invented in France and is the language of choice in the very French classes préparatoires (first 2 years of higher education).
 The standard library is basic, but OCaml has a user-friendly package manager and compiles to native code.
 Despite what some people say, it is actually used in the industry.
 Long live functional programming!

-- Caradoc: I wrote a PDF parser and validator for my internship at ANSSI.
+- Caradoc (blog posts): I wrote a PDF parser and validator for my internship at ANSSI.

 Thanks to native code output by OCaml, Caradoc rarely spends more than a second to validate the syntax and type-check a document, even with hundred of pages.